There is no special procedure to facilitate access to French nationality for British citizens.

 Those who apply for French nationality under Article 21-13-1 of the French Civil Code (declaration of nationality as an ascendant of a French citizen) must provide proof that they have lived in France for 25 years.
 If the application is submitted pursuant to Article 21-13-2 of the French Civil Code (declaration of nationality as the brother or sister of a French citizen), the applicant must have lived there since the age of six.

-Concerning British nationals wishing to apply for French nationality as from the date of withdrawal of the United Kingdom from the European Union
+British citizens wishing to apply for French nationality after the date of the UK’s withdrawal from the European Union

 As from the withdrawal date, the condition of the lawfulness of residence for British citizens wishing to apply for French nationality will be assessed in the same way as for other foreign nationals.